MohanGuo/Equivariant_Diffusion/blogpost.md

 molecules, and edges representing their bonds.
 The features $\mathbf{h}_i \in \mathcal{R}^d$ of each atom, such as element type, can then be encoded into the embedding of a node alongside it's position $\mathbf{x}_i \in \mathcal{R}^3$.
 Moreover, molecules in the real world naturally have the property of E(3) equivariance, preserving their structure and features regardless of translations and rotations .
-Hence, EGNNs are a powerful tool for injecting these inductive priors about molecules into the model architecture itself, as the EDM paper had demonstrated [1], and further supported by EGNNs beating similar non-equivariant Graph Convolution Networks on molecular generation tasks [27].
+Hence, EGNNs are a powerful tool which inject these inductive priors about molecules into the model architecture itself, as the EDM paper had demonstrated [1].
+Their usefulness is further supported by EGNNs beating similar non-equivariant Graph Convolution Networks on molecular generation tasks [27].

 The E(n) EGNN is a special type of message-passing Graph Neural Network (GNN) [31] with explicit rotation